bmahlbrand/node-k8s-boilerplate/README.md

+based on code from a distributed systems course taught by https://github.com/apanda at NYU

 For testing you can use Kubernetes, we have provided a script in `launch-tool/launch.py`.
 Please note that `launch.py` hardcodes a bunch of assumptions about how pods are created, about the fact that we are running under minikube, and that the image itself is named `local/node-container`.